-Although Japan allied itself with Nazi Germany and Italy during the Second World War, it did not support the Nazi invasion of Poland in 1939.
-In fact, the Empire of Japan actively supported the Polish government-in-exile at the start of the Second World War, until 1941 when Poland sent a declaration of war to Japan.
-Surprisingly, this little-known war lasted for 16 years.
-Here, we take a look at Japan and Poland’s unique relationship.
+While Japan allied itself with Germany and Italy during the Second World War, it didn’t support the 1939 invasion of Poland.
+In fact, the empire actively supported the Polish government-in-exile at the start of the conflict – that is, until the European country sent a declaration of war in 1941.
+Surprisingly, this little-known war lasted 16 years.

-Cooperation between the Japanese and Poles dates back to the Russo-Japanese War at the start of the twentieth century.
-During this conflict, Polish independence activists cooperated with Japanese intelligence, providing them with information about the movement of Russian troops.
-In fact, despite Poland not yet being recognized as an independent country, it was deemed a “Samurai Nation” by Japanese author Nitobe Inazō in his 1904 book Bushido: The Soul of Japan.
+Cooperation between Japan and Poland dates back to the 1904-05 Russo-Japanese War.
+During this time, activists vying for Polish independence cooperated with Japanese intelligence, providing them with information about the movement of Russian troops.
+In fact, despite Poland not yet being recognized as an independent country, it was deemed a “Samurai Nation” by Japanese author Nitobe Inazō in his 1904 book, Bushido: The Soul of Japan.

 After the First World War, Japan officially recognized Poland as an independent state.
 This marked the beginning of international relations between the two countries.
-After the First World War, Japan supported Poland’s efforts to join the League of Nations as an independent nation.
+After the conflict, Japan supported Poland’s efforts to join the League of Nations as an independent nation.

-In 1923, the Polish military taught the Japanese Army cryptography after sending Polish military officers to Japan to teach the Japanese encryption skills.
-The Japanese army had been struggling to break Soviet radio signals for over a year at this point.
-With the help of the Poles, these signals were cracked in just a few weeks.
+In 1923, the Polish military taught the Japanese Army cryptography, sending officers to Japan to teach encryption skills.
+The Japanese had been struggling to break Soviet radio signals for over a year at this point.
+With the help of the Poles, they were cracked in just a few weeks.

-After the outbreak of the Second World War, a Polish espionage network was created at the Japanese embassy in Berlin, and Polish agents and diplomats traveled on passports provided by the Japanese.
+After the outbreak of World War II, a Polish espionage network was created at the Japanese embassy in Berlin.
+Polish agents and diplomats traveled on passports provided by the Japanese.

-However, this relationship changed after the Japanese attack on Pearl Harbor on December 7, 1941.
-Immediately following these attacks, the United Kingdom declared war on Japan along with its dominions and Allied governments in exile.
-These governments included Belgium, the Netherlands, the French National Liberation Committee, and eventually, Poland.
+The relationship between Poland Japan changed following attack on Pearl Harbor on December 7, 1941.
+Immediately after, the United Kingdom declared war on Japan, along with its dominions and Allied governments-in-exile.
+This included Belgium, the Netherlands, the French National Liberation Committee and, eventually, Poland.

 On December 11, 1941, the Polish government-in-exile reluctantly declared war on Japan.
-However, the Japanese government politely refused Poland’s declaration of war, making the declaration legally void.
+However, the Japanese politely refused, making the declaration legally void.
 Japanese Prime Minister Hideki Tojo stated, “We do not accept Poland’s challenge.
 The Poles, fighting for their freedom, only declared war on us under pressure from the United Kingdom.”